smatechnologies/ibm-i-agent-docs/docs/commands-utilities/lsam-operations.md

 designed for use with IBM i interactive workstation jobs.
 To enter the LSAM environment in a batch job use the SMASETLIBL command, described next in this topic.
-After exiting the LSAM menu system in an interactive job, the STRSMA command restores the interactive job\'s original library list as its last step before returning control to the IBM i command entry line.
+After exiting the LSAM menu system in an interactive job, the STRSMA command restores the interactive job's original library list as its last step before returning control to the IBM i command entry line.